TheAntiiReadyReaction/Mysterious-Package-From-the-Woods/README.md

 # Mysterious-Package-From-the-Woods
 A mysterious package from the woods.
+For testing and educational purposes only.
 (DO NOT CLICK ON THE LINK INSIDE!)